nk2028/yitizi/README.md

   ![Example I-2](demo/example-i-2.png)

 - Simplification "簡體": A non-transitive and asymmetric connection.
 A simplified character is associated only with its traditional form.
-The traditional form is unrelated to other types of variants of the same character.

   Example 1: "么" is 1) a simplified form of "麼", 2) an equivalent variant of "幺"; "麼" has an equivalent variant "麽", then: